-- Use table format whenever possible. - Insert college logo with -an equal opportunity college-. - Use Garamond font throughout forms. - Use Former Name NOT Maiden/Former Name. - Assign revision date as a footer in 9 point, left side, and update on revision of form. - Assign form code and number to each form as a footer in 9 point, below date. - Include in footer, 9 point, centered www.CF.edu (no hyperlink) and at right 352-873-5800. - Include concise equity statement in footer. - Use all caps, bold, 14 point for form titles. - Use text size font for check boxes. - For emphasis use bold, not italics or underlining. - Use bold, 12 point for section headings and 9 to 12 point for body copy. - Use 9 point for words beneath signature lines. - Align blank lines and boxes vertically and left and right, whenever possible. - Use thicker horizontal lines sparingly to separate sections. - Use lightest possible shade of gray "For office use only" boxes. - Use check boxes of equal size with no drop shadows. - Insert one space after colon and before blank line begins. - Use Court Representative or Representative of the Court as required. - Social Security number should only be collected when required by state or federal law.
+- Use table format whenever possible. - Insert college logo with -an equal opportunity college-. - Use Garamond font throughout forms. - Use Former Name NOT Maiden/Former Name. - Include the revision date in the footer. - Assign form code and number to each form as a footer in 9 point, below date. - Include in footer, 9 point, centered www.CF.edu (no hyperlink) and at right 352-873-5800. - Include concise equity statement in footer. - Use all caps, bold, 14 point for form titles. - Use text size font for check boxes. - For emphasis use bold, not italics or underlining. - Use bold, 12 point for section headings and 9 to 12 point for body copy. - Use 9 point for words beneath signature lines. - Align blank lines and boxes vertically and left and right, whenever possible. - Use thicker horizontal lines sparingly to separate sections. - Use lightest possible shade of gray "For office use only" boxes. - Use check boxes of equal size with no drop shadows. - Insert one space after colon and before blank line begins. - Use Court Representative or Representative of the Court as required. - Social Security number should only be collected when required by state or federal law.
 If the Student ID No. is present it is preferred to use that number to look up SSN when required.
-If the SSN is collected on a form the CF Notification of SSN Collection, Usage and Release form AS-1MKPR must be appended to any external form. - SSN may not be filled in and emailed. - Track final approval by department/division.

-- Track review and approval by Joe Mazur for any form that may have financial or legal implications. - Marketing and Public Relations will provide a link for the form in the online directory.
+If the SSN is collected on a form the CF Notification of SSN Collection, Usage and Release form AS-1MKPR must be appended. - SSN may not be filled in and emailed. - Track final approval by department/division. - Track review and approval by the vice president for Administration and Finance for any form that may have financial or legal implications. - Marketing and Public Relations will provide a form link in the online directory.